Performing Shalom

 Dr. Steve Guthrie

-With our first cycle of grants, the Creative Arts Collective is inviting people to engage with the first two chapters of the biblical story.
+With our first competitive grant program, the Creative Arts Collective is inviting people to engage with the first two chapters of the biblical story.

 That feels appropriate!
 We are interested in the creative arts, and so we are beginning with the story of creation